This article has links to products and services we recommend, which we may make a commission from.

 One of the most famous bean dishes is Tavče Gravče, a baked bean dish considered the national dish of North Macedonia.

-In Montenegro, Serbia, and also found in Bosnia and Herzegovina is Prebranac, another classic Balkan bean dish.
+In Montenegro, Serbia, and Bosnia and Herzegovina is Prebranac, another classic Balkan bean dish.

 In Bulgaria, we relished Bob Chorba, a white bean stew cooked in clay pots.